punithgj/house-price-prediction/README.md

 Datasets Used
 Seattle House Price Prediction Dataset [Kaggle]
 Feel free to explore and adapt the project for your own use.
-If you have any questions or suggestions, please create an issue or reach out to yourusername.
+If you have any questions or suggestions, please create an issue or reach out to punithgj5.
 Happy coding!